 Meanwhile, as Cardi points out in the second half of her rant: If these men are so fixated on “lyrical” rappers, why don’t rappers like Rapsody chart?
 Noname has two albums out and no Billboard chart history (she also had the perfect response to JD herself).
 Neither does Tierra Whack, whose Whack World was considered a 2018 standout.
 Kamaiyah has released viral hit after viral hit and appeared on the XXL Freshman cover and her label won’t even give her a release date because of the lukewarm response her singles garnered in comparison to those of Cardi, whose “Bodak Yellow” became a phenomenon, or Meg’s “Big Ole Freak,” which had women twerking at gas stations all over social media.

 In fact, it seems like the only time men even mention alternative female rappers is as a counterexample of the type of rappers who “should” get all the attention.
 Jean Grae has often complained that the only time men brought her up for a big chunk of her career was to try to bat down Nicki Minaj, who was positioned by those men as the polar opposite.
-Missy Elliott is another favored example of an “acceptable” female rapper who “doesn’t sell sex,” but Missy’s highest-charting song, “One Minute Man” is literally about sex.
+Missy Elliott is another favored example of an “acceptable” female rapper who “doesn’t sell sex,” but Missy’s highest-charting song, “Work It” is literally about sex.
 Rah Digga once bragged that she’d make a dude chew her tampon with her pants on.
 And there are dozens of women out even now who split the difference between rapid-fire raps and sexy imagery like 3D Na’Tee, Dreezy, and Maliibu Miitch.

 The most mind-boggling aspect of Jermaine Dupri’s comments is that he is responsible for two female rappers in two different generations who can both spit and were okay with using sex to sell in their time.
 Da Brat may have started out as kind of a gender-swapped Snoop Dogg clone, but by 2000, she had released Unrestricted, an album that unabashedly embraced her sex appeal in both its content and its marketing.
 Incidentally, it’s her highest-charting album.
 Meanwhile, JD’s The Rap Game on Lifetime was the launching pad for Mulatto, a young rapper from Atlanta who’s got the bars to hang with the creme of the crop and a 2.4 million following on Instagram thanks to her alluring posts in plunging necklines and high cut shorts.
 She just released a really good EP, too, so how could Dupri claim to not be feeling an artist he helped break?